reupholstering a chair

 Transportation fees

 The extra transportation fees are often overlooked in chair reupholstery.
 However, they cover a significant portion of the total chair reupholstery cost, sometimes even exceeding the total labour cost.
-Local furniture deliveries cost around £40 to £80, while long-distance deliveries cost more since delivery companies usually charge based on miles.
+Local furniture deliveries cost around £41 to £82, while long-distance deliveries cost more since delivery companies usually charge by the mile.

-Moreover, the prices can increase further if you have a large or heavy chair since this requires extra equipment and special handling on furniture removals.
-Expect additional costs if you opt for a same-day delivery or a next-day pick-up.
+Moreover, prices can increase further if you have a large or heavy chair, as this requires additional equipment and special handling during furniture removals.
+Expect additional costs if you opt for same-day delivery or next-day pickup.

 What are some ways to save on chair reupholstery?

 Having your old chairs reupholstered doesn’t have to break the bank.
-There are several ways to save money if you want to give your furniture a fresh look.
+There are several ways to save money while giving your furniture a fresh look.

 Choose nearby upholsterers

-Since furniture deliveries can cost a lot, choosing an upholsterer near your location is best.
-Find someone within your city and inquire about transportation costs ahead of time.
+Since furniture deliveries can be expensive, choosing an upholsterer near you is best.
+Find someone in your city and inquire about transportation costs in advance.
 If you’re lucky, some can offer free deliveries since you’re only nearby.
 Here’s a tip: Offer them a flexible project and delivery timeline to get better rates.

 Provide your own fabric

-Cost to reupholster a chair - Choosing the perfect fabric shade for a furniture projectA palette of colors and textures for custom upholstery projects.
+Cost to reupholster a chair - Choosing the perfect fabric shade for a furniture projectA palette of colours and textures for custom upholstery projects.
 (Source: iStock)

-Directly buying upholstery fabric from fabric outlets and warehouse stores can help, which is better than purchasing additional fabric materials from upholsterers.
-These stores often provide discounts and promos if you buy fabric in bulk.
+Buying upholstery fabric directly from fabric outlets and warehouse stores can be better than purchasing additional fabric from upholsterers.
+These stores often offer discounts and promotions when you buy fabric in bulk.
 Moreover, some upholsterers charge a markup on the fabric, further increasing the total cost to get a chair reupholstered.

 If you’re unsure which type of upholstery fabric to buy, you can always consult the upholsterer.
 They can provide cost-effective substitutes for the fabric, padding, and other upholstery materials.